AaeeL/service-manual/README.md

 * Run `npm install` to install modules.
 * Run `npm start` to start the api.
 ### Initializing data
-Using mongoDB Compass, initialize a new document which contains devices.
+Using mongoDB Compass, initialize a new collection which contains devices and name it for example `devices`.
 Device data can be anything from device name to production year and model.
 Device name is unique.
 After that you are good to go.
 ### Querys
 You can query this API using Postman.
 1. **Inserting data**